isomerpages/nlb-biblioasia/index.md

 image: /images/isomer-logo.svg
 permalink: /
 notification:
+---

 sections:
----

-# Favicon
-favicon: /images/nlb-favicon.ico

-# Agency logo
-agency-logo: /images/isomer-logo.svg

-# Hero Banner
-hero-title:
-hero-subtitle:
+    - hero:
+        title:
+        subtitle:
-hero-banner: /images/Main_Banner.jpg
+        background: /images/Main_Banner.jpg

-# Key highlights
-key-highlights:
+        button:
+        url:
+        key_highlights:
-  - title: Read this issue
+            - title: "Read this issue"
               description:
               url: /all-articles/issues/vol-16-issue-1-apr-jun-2020/

-# Info Sections
-info-sections:
+    - resources:
+        title: Past Issues
+        subtitle: Read Our
+        button: View More Issues

-  - section-title:
+- infopic:
-    section-subtitle: "Mad Dogs and Englishmen"
+    title: Mad Dogs and Englishmen
-    section-description: |
+    subtitle: Enter Your Subtitle
-      Panic swept through Singapore in 1889 following a serious outbreak of rabies on the island.
+    description: Panic swept through Singapore in 1889 following a serious outbreak of rabies on the island.
 Stray dogs were intially blamed but the real culprits were purebreds imported from England a few years before.
 Find out how the authorities contained the disease in this issue's cover story.
-    section-more-button: Read this article
+    button: Read this article
-    external: false
-    section-more-button-url: /all-articles/issues/vol-16-issue-1-apr-jun-2020/
+    url: /all-articles/issues/vol-16-issue-1-apr-jun-2020/
-    section-image-path: /images/Vol-16-issue-1/sample postcard.JPG
+    image: /images/Vol-16-issue-1/sample postcard.JPG
+    alt: Sample of a Postcard
-  - section-title:
+- infopic:
-    section-subtitle: "Malay Seals from Singapore"
+    title: Malay Seals from Singapore
-    section-description: |
+    subtitle: Enter Your Subtitle
-      A careful study of the intricate designs of 19th-century Malay seals and the imprints they leave behind can reveal a surprising amount of information.
+    description: A careful study of the intricate designs of 19th-century Malay seals and the imprints they leave behind can reveal a surprising amount of information.
-    section-more-button: Read this article
+    button: Read this article
-    external: false
-    section-more-button-url: /all-articles/issues/vol-16-issue-1-apr-jun-2020/
+    url: /all-articles/issues/vol-16-issue-1-apr-jun-2020/
-    section-image-path: /images/Vol-16-issue-1/sample malay seal.JPG
+    image: /images/Vol-16-issue-1/sample malay seal.JPG
-  - section-title:
-    section-subtitle: "History Through Postcards"
-    section-description: |
-      One postcard may not say much but a collection of postcards can speak volumes.
-A new book published by the National Library, Postcard Impressions of Early 20th-Century Singapore, features postcards from the Lim Shao Bin Collection.
-Find out what these postcards have to say.
-    section-more-button: Read this article
-    external: false
-    section-more-button-url: /latest-issues/nl-notes/_posts/2020-04-24-history-through-postcardss
-    section-image-path: /images/Vol-16-issue-1/sample postcard.JPG
+    alt: Sample of the Malay Seal